That uproar resonated with me because of a similar controversy in my district several years ago – and it involved my son.

 What You Need, But Not More

-It can be terrifying to send an allergic child to school.
+It can be quite worrisome to send an allergic child to school.
 However, as parents, our goal is to ensure a reasonably safe environment – not to eliminate all risk.
 Think of this way: When you teach your child to ride a bike, you give him a helmet and training wheels.
 Gradually, you lift up the training wheels until you remove them altogether.

 There may be a few skinned knees – just like there may be a few hives at school.
 But the price of trying to remove all risk is too high for any child.
 All kids deserve a full and vibrant life.